 A Healthy Sleep Schedule

-Waking up and going to bed at the same times every morning and every night helps establish the framework for your routine.
+Waking up and going to bed at the same time every morning and every night helps establish the framework for your routine.
 The average adult should get seven to nine hours of sleep every night.
 As a person going through recovery, getting enough sleep is even more important.
 Being well-rested helps your brain and body function so you can handle stress and anxiety without relapsing.

 Eating a Balanced Diet